 250 misc student loans/health insurance

 150 misc. spending ($5/day)

-Obviously, this lifestyle is not for everyone.
+Obviously, learning how to live on $1000 a month isn’t for everyone.
 If you can’t bear to have roommates, can’t live without cable TV, or can’t let go of your gas-guzzling SUV, this won’t work for you.